Norbit24/wnmp/readme.md

 ### Memcached

-The start_server.bat file loads memcached using only 10MB of RAM by default.
+This program loads memcached using only 10MB of RAM by default.
 If you need more, start memcached separately:

     start /B memcached\memcached.exe -m 10 -c 1024
     server serve -c